eead-csic-compbio/PHGv2Tools/README.md

 - #### Plot pangenome regions/chromosomes
-Function to plot a region of a chromosome (or the whole chr) of the pangenome.
+Module to plot a region of a chromosome (or the whole chr) of the pangenome.
 If not region is specified, it will be plotted the entire chromosome.
-The function is ```plot-pangenome-chromosomes``` and its agruments are:
+The script is ```plot-pangenome-chromosomes``` and its agruments are:
 ```
 --hvcf-folder // -hvcf <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
 --reference-hvcf // -ref <Reference.h.vcf>  #Built with phg create-ref-vcf